Computing Saddle Points in Stiff Problems via a Preconditioned High-index Saddle Dynamics Method

 Compared with $M_1$, the metric $M_2(u)$ retains the spatially varying reaction curvature and therefore provides a more faithful approximation of the local Hessian geometry near the saddle.
 This improved curvature matching allows a larger step size, $\eta=1.0$, in the final convergence phase.
 Both stages use $\tau=10^{-2}$ and $J=5$ inner iterations for the frame update.
 Each preconditioner is factorized once via sparse Cholesky decomposition and remains frozen thereafter, so the extra cost appears mainly in the one-time setup rather than in every outer iteration.

-Figure~\ref{fig:4} compares the convergence histories.
-Standard HiSD decays extremely slowly under its severe step-size restriction: after 800 iterations, the gradient norm is still approximately $129$.
-By contrast, the two-stage p-HiSD strategy is highly effective in this test.
-The first stage using $M_1$ reduces the gradient norm to about $0.19$ within 171 iterations, and after switching to $M_2$ the method reaches the tolerance $\|\nabla E\|\approx 8.2\times 10^{-7}$ in only 6 additional steps.
-This example shows that, for stiff PDE discretizations, a low-cost approximate metric can efficiently handle the transient regime, while a more curvature-aware metric becomes decisive near the saddle.
+Figure~\ref{fig:5.3} compares the convergence histories.
+Under the step-size restriction, standard HiSD decreases slowly: after $800$ iterations, the gradient norm is still approximately $129$.
+In contrast, the two-stage p-HiSD strategy reaches the prescribed tolerance in this test.
+The first stage using $M_1$ reduces the gradient norm to about $0.19$ within $171$ iterations, and after switching to $M_2$ the method reaches $\|\nabla E(u_m)\|\approx 3\times 10^{-7}$ in $4$ additional steps.
+This example indicates that a low-cost approximate metric can be useful in the transient regime, while a curvature-aware metric improves the local preconditioning near the saddle.